Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 41,296, 15,392 total housing units (homes and apartments), and a median house value of $380,948, real estate costs in Shelton are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Connecticut communities.
+With 41,334 people, 15,803 houses or apartments, and a median cost of homes of $374,891, real estate costs in Shelton are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Connecticut communities.

 Notably, Shelton's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Connecticut, our data show that Shelton's latest annual appreciation rate is lower than 90% of the other cities and towns in Connecticut.
+Relative to Connecticut, our data show that Shelton's latest annual appreciation rate is higher than 70% of the other cities and towns in Connecticut.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Shelton differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Shelton - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Shelton real estate investment or home purchase decisions.